 We believe worship can happen anywhere, in a sanctuary or in a shelter, by singing praises or by baking cookies, with other church members or complete strangers.
 We live out this idea by dedicating the fifth Sunday of the month – which happens just a few times a year – by spending the day caring for our neighbors in variety of ways.
 Join us!

-We will work to create activities for home or safe, socially-distanced community service.
+We will work to create activities for both in person and for safe, socially-distanced community service.

 Lotts Creek, a community in rural SE Kentucky, is where members and friends of MHCUCC have traveled for 18 years to lend a helping hand and, one by one, slowly work to eliminate poverty housing.
 Adding a bathroom, a ramp or sometimes a room addition makes a big difference for a family.
 We always “get more than we give” and we learn so much about ourselves and others.

 Won’t you join us?
 This is an inter-generational trip.
 Children through 7th grade with parent, teens (8th grade and above), singles, couples, and families all are welcome.
 Cost: $135 covers food, lodging & most transportation.
 We will use the church van and carpool.
 Registration deadline is May 10, 2020.